Here’s How Developers Can Reposition Office Buildings for the Future

 We anticipate live digital interfaces that support health screenings will replace or reduce visitor registration by security personnel, which opens up space for community-centric programs, new entry paths, or split-level lobbies like the one in Aon Center in Chicago.

-Above the ground floor, there are strong indicators that tenant footprints and real estate portfolios will reduce as the office starts to take on a new purpose.
+Above the ground floor, there are strong indicators that tenant footprints and real estate portfolios will reduce as the office starts to take on a new purpose in a hybrid future.
 Now that more people have the opportunity to work closer to home, businesses are studying hub-and-spoke arrangements, and it’s evident co-working and spec suite development will fill some of the void left by companies that shifted to a distributed workforce.

 We’re also looking at mixed-use opportunities that factor in residential or entertainment space where there formerly was none.
-While there will still be a need for office space, it will be important to activate rich building stock in a way that no longer depends solely on office tenants if we are to address the diverse needs of our urban communities.
+While there will still be a need for office space to support the hybrid work model, it will be important to activate rich building stock in a way that no longer depends solely on office tenants if we are to address the diverse needs of our urban communities.

 As we study what’s possible with existing structures, we’re also engaging structural and engineering partners to activate facades with operable windows and create natural ventilation chimneys or inboard terraces within tenant spaces.
 We can no longer rely on the ground and rooftop spaces to breathe fresh air, and the buildings that invest in these offerings will be the frontrunners in securing occupants who seek vibrant, convenient communities.